Secondary Teacher Education, Minor

 |Total Credit Hours||12|

 In order to enroll in the remainder of the Secondary Teacher Education minor, students must have earned admission to the teacher preparation program.
-A passing score on the Test of Academic Proficiency or ACT or SAT scores that meets the state's criterion, a minimum 2.7 GPA in all undergraduate courses, and demonstrated professional dispositions are required to register for these courses.
+A passing score on the Test of Academic Proficiency or ACT or SAT scores that meet the state's criterion, a minimum 2.7 GPA in all undergraduate courses, and demonstrated professional dispositions are required to register for these courses.

 |READ 363||TEACHING LANGUAGE AND LITERACY IN THE CONTENT AREAS||3|